Utkarshchaudhary009/UtkarshChaudhary/README.md

 ## ✨ Features

-- **Dynamic Portfolio** - Showcase your projects with rich media support
+- **Dynamic Portfolio** - Showcase your Portfolios with rich media support
 - **Blog Platform** - Share your insights with a full-featured blog
 - **Admin Dashboard** - Manage content through an intuitive interface
 - **Authentication** - Secure user login with Clerk